PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 zero-match call must be a complete no-op.
 The 209-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+That correction is now implemented in the 705-line raw owner.
+One differential `ModelIRGraphIndex` replaces all repeated producer/consumer scans and remains current through indexed input/output setters plus one batched removal.
+Exact operator arity, unique ordered topology, private boundaries, complete positive rank-four shape/signature/dtype/layout metadata, and both the original NHWC and planned NCHW broadcasts are proven before mutation.

+Pre/post permutations have immutable private unquantized INT32 TensorIR and NumPy-buffer contracts.
+Non-scalar embedded constants are rank-expanded and transposed to NCHW; shared/public constants are provenance-preserving clones, while private constants are updated locally.
+Dynamic signatures, logical/physical layout, and per-axis QDIM are remapped for constants, intermediates, and the canonical output.
+All twenty-eight former strict xfails are green, with additional constant-QDIM/ownership/provenance and duplicate-pre coverage bringing the focused contract to sixty-four cases.
+Zero-match execution no longer prunes, and valid numerical results, all allowed ops, statistics, multiple matches, fixed point, and the production call are unchanged.
+The 705-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and